masoncashews/rstudio-server-on-aws/ReadMe.md

 * CloudWatch - AWS's monitoring and observability service
   * If configured to do so, the EC2 instances will have a CloudWatch alarm set to shut it down if it's idle for too long.
 This is to safe costs since you pay for the compute time of running instances.
   (*Note:  Even if the instance is off, you will still incur charges for storage and static ips if attached.*)

 ***

+## **Things I'd like to add**

+* [ ] Allow more than one source subnet for users/researchers.
+* [ ] Use a custom resource to automatically select the next HTTPS listener rule versus it having to be entered.
+* [ ] Limit the subnets shown in the instance cloudformation templateto the ones created by the networking stack.
+* [ ] Make the CloudWatch alarm configurable for instance shutdown.
+* [ ] Combine the userdata boot strap script somehow so we're not maintaining two different code blocks.

+***